oVirt/ovirt-site/source/documentation/draft/building-engine.html.md

 **Other**

-If your operating system doesn't have a package for maven 3 you can download it from the [maven web site](http://maven.apache.org/download.cgi) and install it manuall.
+If your operating system doesn't have a package for maven 3 you can download it from the [maven web site](http://maven.apache.org/download.cgi) and install it manually.
 First uncompress the downloaded file to your preferred directory, for example to your home directory:

     $> cd
     $> wget ftp://ftp.mirrorservice.org/sites/ftp.apache.org/maven/maven-3/3.0.5/binaries/apache-maven-3.0.5-bin.tar.gz